- First Year Seminar

 Students will become more aware of the presence and sources of injustices and will produce graduates better prepared to actively counter them.

 Exemptions: None.
-The Social Justice & Diversity Requirement is in effect for all incoming first-year students entering Butler University for the fall 2020 semester.
+The Social Justice & Diversity Requirement is in effect for all students, including first-year and transfer students, entering Butler University during the fall 2020 semester.